 Stained Glass Window Shortbread Cookies

-These Stained Glass Window Shortbread Cookies are a classic Christmas Cookie Recipe featuring candied cherries and ground almonds.
-Make the dough ahead then slice and bake when ready!
+Stained Glass Window Shortbread Cookies are a classic Christmas cookie made with candied cherries, and almonds.
+Perfect for Christmas baking.

-One of my favourite things about Christmas is all the baking.
-Not just because they are delicious either but because they make the house smell so good!
+One of my favourite parts of the Christmas season is all the baking.
+Not just because of the treats themselves, but because of how wonderful the house smells while everything is in the oven.

 Stained Glass Window Shortbread Cookies